 Smaller teams are better able to communicate and are more creative generally, if the team is dedicated on a specific task they’re able to converge on the problem quicker and more effectively.
 The larger the team size the more difficult it becomes to communicate across the whole group or make vital decisions.
 Think about some past experiences or current working practices; is it easier to chat with two close colleagues about how to solve a problem or with twenty people?

 Colocation (2) isn’t quite as vital.
-Don’t get me wrong, yes it’s better if the team are all in the same room, however with today’s modern workforce and global businesses that’s not always possible.
-There’s also many positives to distributed teams, other than cost.
-Teams can work around the clock on projects, there’s the potential for more diverse insight, timezone crossovers can provide true focus and, if the team is multi disciplined in both locations the possibility of communicating any outstanding actions over at the end of each day.
+Don’t get me wrong.
+It is better if the team are all in the same room.
+If a part of the team is located on another floor or office building, then make the effort to move everyone to a shared space permanently.
+However, with today’s modern workforce and global businesses that’s not always possible.
+There’s also many positives to distributed teams beyond cost.
+Teams can work around the clock on projects, there’s the potential for more diverse insight, timezone crossovers can provide true focus, and, if the team is multi-disciplined in both locations, dispersed locations allows for the possibility of communicating any outstanding actions over at the end of each day.

 Building a Lean UX team is all about getting the right people (10), there should be no ‘rock stars’, ‘ninjas’ or ‘gurus’.
 There should be no stubbornness and no people on the team that are more focused on themselves and showcasing their own work than the team and it’s progress in business solving problems to the benefit of the customer.

 This is all about collaboration, the best user experiences are not made by individual designers they’re made by teams of ambitious people that collaborate together to solve problems.
 Subjective opinions should be left at the door and instead the focus should be on what’s right for the customer and not the individual.

 - Teams need to be small for effective communication and collaboration.

 - Shared understanding comes from cross functional, dedicated teams.